zestsoftware/zest.releaser/zest/releaser/README.txt

 It will help you to automate:

 * Updating the version number.
 The version number can either be in setup.py or version.txt.
-For example, 0.3 dev (current) to 0.3 (release) to 0.4 dev (new development version).
+For example, 0.3.dev0 (current) to 0.3 (release) to 0.4.dev0 (new development version).

 * Updating the history/changes file.
 It logs the release date on release and adds a new section for the upcoming changes (new development version).